NaughtySloth/elevator-management-system/README.md

 elevator-management-system
 Simple design for a two elevator system in a 10 story building

+Note: Class diagram PDF is included in the root of the solution

 Assumptions:
 - ground floor is marked as 0, top floor is marked as 10
 - all the floors above the ground one have the same number of apartments and people living